Difference Between .java and .class

 It contains three classes.

-the Differences Between .java and .class Files
+the Difference Between .java and .class Files in Java

 The difference between these two types of files is summarized in the following table.